MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/3d-content-guidelines/best-practices.md

 - Reduce textures based on their visual impact.
 For example, metallic roughness maps can often be half the resolution of the base color and normal maps with no discernible quality reduction.

-- JPG compression and PNG quantization further reduce file size, but they have no impact on the memory required at runtime when the asset is loaded.
+- JPG compression and PNG quantization further reduce file size, but they have no impact on the memory required at runtime when the model is loaded.

 ## Remove hidden and unused data

 - Be sure to remove any data that’s not required to represent your 3D models.
 Extra nodes, meshes, materials, and textures can add up quickly.
-For example, in the following 3D model, removing any hidden motor parts lowers the triangle count and simplifies the hierarchy, resulting in a more performant 3D model.
+For example, in the following 3D model, removing any hidden motor parts lowers the triangle count and simplifies the hierarchy, resulting in a better performing 3D model.

    > [!div class="mx-imgBorder"]
    > ![Remove hidden data](media/remove-hidden-data.PNG "Remove hidden data")